TranVuHung99/draw_canvas/PRD.md

 The drawing canvas will be a digital easel where users can express their creativity.

 *   **Process: Free-hand Drawing**
-    - [ ] Listen for pan update events on the canvas area.
+    - [x] Listen for pan update events on the canvas area.
-    - [ ] Store the user's drawing path as a series of points.
+    - [x] Store the user's drawing path as a series of points.
-    - [ ] Use a `CustomPainter` to draw the path on the canvas.
+    - [x] Use a `CustomPainter` to draw the path on the canvas.

+*   **Process: Erase Drawing**
+    - [x] Add a toggle button with the `cleaning_services` icon to switch between "Draw" and "Erase" modes.
+    - [x] When in "Erase" mode, set the painter's `BlendMode` to `BlendMode.clear`.
+    - [x] Update the `CustomPainter` to apply the `BlendMode.clear` when drawing lines in erase mode, effectively erasing them.

 *   **Process: Sticker Placement**
     - [ ] Create `Draggable` widgets for each sticker in the palette.